picketbox/picketbox-quickstarts/cdi-security/README.md

 	// configures a JPA-based identity store.
     configurationBuilder
     	.identityManager()
-    		.jpaStore(this.jpaTemplate);
+    		.jpaStore()
+    		    .entityManagerLookupStrategy(this.entityManagerLookupStrategy);

-The *org.picketbox.cdi.idm.DefaultJPATemplate* is used to automatically get the EntityManager using CDI.
+The *org.picketbox.cdi.idm.DefaultEntityManagerLookupStrategy* is used to automatically get the EntityManager using CDI.
 This is necessary to allow the Identity Manager to persist your users, roles, groups and etc.

 Deploy and access the quickstart
 -----------